Federal Railroad Safety Act

 After an accident has left you or a loved one injured, do not hesitate to contact our firm.
 The natural dangers inherent on railroad sites leave employees susceptible to harm from toxic materials and hazardous wastes—not to mention dangerous equipment.
 The working conditions to which railroad workers are exposed every day can be quite dangerous and can lead to serious occupational illness and injury.
 For these reasons, it is imperative that top-notch legal counsel be obtained as quickly as possible after any type of railroad accident and/or injury.

 Arnold & Itkin has successfully represented victims injured in railroad accidents.
-Our law firm has a demonstrated track record of successfully trying cases by building a strong and persuasive case as quickly as possible.
-Call now.
+We have a demonstrated track record of winning by putting in the work to build strong and persuasive cases.
+Call now at (888) 493-1629.